 - a.
 Per 10 U.S.C.
-2334 (Reference (g)) and DoD Directive 5105.84 (Reference (bp)), the Director of Cost Assessment and Program Evaluation (DCAPE) provides policies and procedures for the conduct of cost estimates and cost analyses for all DoD acquisition programs, including issuance of guidance relating to program life-cycle cost estimation and risk analysis; reviews cost estimates and cost analyses conducted in connection with Major Defense Acquisition Programs (MDAPs) and Major Automated Information System (MAIS) programs; and leads the development of DoD cost community training.
-The procedures associated with these policies are detailed in DoD Manual 5000.4-M (Reference (w)), DoD Manual 5000.04-M-1 (Reference (at)), and the Office of the Secretary of Defense, Cost Assessment and Program Evaluation, "Operating and Support Cost-Estimating Guide" (Reference (bq)). - (1) The DCAPE conducts Independent Cost Estimates (ICEs) and cost analyses for MDAPs for which the Under Secretary of Defense for Acquisition, Technology and Logistics (USD(AT&L)) is the Milestone Decision Authority (MDA) and as requested by the MDA for other MDAPs: - (a) In advance of any decision to enter LRIP or full-rate production. - (b) In advance of any certification pursuant to sections 2366a, 2366b, or 2433a of title 10 U.S. Code. - (c) At any other time considered appropriate by the DCAPE or upon the request of the MDA. - (2) The DCAPE conducts ICEs and cost analyses for MAIS programs for which the USD(AT&L) is the MDA and as requested by the MDA for other MAIS programs in advance of: - (a) Any report pursuant to paragraph (f) of 10 U.S.C.
-2445c. - (b) At any other time considered appropriate by the DCAPE or upon the request of the MDA.
+2334 (Reference (g)-(h)) and DoD Directive 5105.84 (Reference (bp)), the Director of Cost Assessment and Program Evaluation (DCAPE) provides policies and procedures for the conduct of cost estimates and cost analyses for all DoD acquisition programs, including issuance of guidance relating to program life-cycle cost estimation and risk analysis; reviews cost estimates and cost analyses conducted in connection with Major Defense Acquisition Programs (MDAPs) and Major Automated Information System (MAIS) programs; and leads the development of DoD cost community training.
+The procedures associated with these policies are detailed in DoD Manual 5000.4-M DoD Instruction 5000.73 (Reference (w)), DoD Manual 5000.04-M-1 (Reference (at)), and the Office of the Secretary of Defense, Cost Assessment and Program Evaluation, "Operating and Support Cost-Estimating Guide" (Reference (bq)). - (1) The DCAPE conducts Independent Cost Estimates (ICEs) and cost analyses for MDAPs for which the Under Secretary of Defense for Acquisition, Technology and Logistics (USD(AT&L)) is the Milestone Decision Authority (MDA) and as requested by the MDA for other MDAPs: - (a) In advance of any decision to enter grant Milestone A or Milestone B approval or entry into LRIP or full-rate production. - (b) In advance of any certification pursuant to sections 2366a, 2366b, or 2433a of title 10 U.S. Code 10 U.S.C.
+2433a (Reference (h)). - (c) At any other time considered appropriate by the DCAPE or upon the request of the MDA. - (2) The DCAPE conducts ICEs and cost analyses for MAIS programs for which the USD(AT&L) is the MDA and as requested by the MDA for other MAIS programs in advance of: - (a) Any In advance of any report pursuant to paragraph (f) of 10 U.S.C.
+2445c (Reference (h)). - (b) At any other time considered appropriate by the DCAPE or upon the request of the MDA.